stablekernel/aqueduct/source/docs/http/resource_controller.md

 Future<Response> patchObjectWithID() async => ...;
 ```

 All `Operation` constructors take a variable list of path variables.
-An operation method will only be invoked if it the path variables of a request exactly match the path variables identified in `Operation` constructor.
+There can be multiple path variables for an operation.
+An operation method will only be invoked if all of its path variables are present in the request path.
+There can be multiple operation methods for a given HTTP method, as long as each expects a different set of path variables.

 Here's an example of an operation that requires two path variables:

 ```dart
 @Operation.get('userID', 'itemID')